Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Well, you know what?

-Reading, all that got me so pumped for the year.
+reading all that got me so pumped for the year i think we're going for a big one which incidentally

-Which, incidentally, this year is the 50-year anniversary of the Saints won and only VFL, AFL,
+is the this year is the 50 year anniversary of the saints won and only bFL afl premonishment

 I got a good feeling about it.